bigomics/omicsplayground/README.rst

 Run from source code
 --------------------------------------------------------------------------------

-Omics Playground is implemented in R using the
+Omics Playground is implemented using the
-`Shiny <https://shiny.rstudio.com/>`__ web application framework.
-You will need R and Shiny Server installed to run Omics Playground.
+`R/Shiny <https://shiny.rstudio.com/>`__ web application framework.
+You
+will need R and Shiny Server installed to run Omics Playground.
 The source code of the platform is available on `GitHub
 <https://github.com/bigomics/omicsplayground>`__.
 You can download the